mbenchaib/xv6-labs/exec/notes.md

 ├── child  → exec(cmd, args)   runs the command on the file └── parent → wait()            blocks until child finishes
                                then continues finding files

+## Implementation Strategy

+When `-exec cmd` flag is provided, instead of printing the file, for each matched file:

+    if cmd is provided:
+        fork()

+        if child (pid == 0):
+            append matched file to cmd arguments
+            exec(cmd[0], cmd)       ← load and run the command

+        if parent (pid > 0):
+            wait(&status)           ← block until child finishes

+## Helper Function

+append_file_arg(path, cmd)
+    appends the matched file path to the cmd arguments array so exec receives:  cmd[0] cmd[1] ... file checks it does not exceed MAXARG